SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

     salishsea_cmd.run INFO: salishsea_cmd.prepare Created run directory ../../SalishSea/38e87e0c-472d-11e3-9c8e-0025909a8461
     salishsea_cmd.run INFO: 3330782.orca2.ibb

-If the :command:`salishsea run` command prints an error message, you can get a Python traceback containing more information about the error by re-running the command with the :kbd:`--debug` flag.
+If the :command:`run` sub-command prints an error message, you can get a Python traceback containing more information about the error by re-running the command with the :kbd:`--debug` flag.